scrabbletank/farhome-rules/rulesdoc.md

 Simple cloth bandages used to cover wounds.
 During a long or short rest you may use a bandage to reroll a healing surge.

 #### Bear Trap
 A metal floor trap used to immoblize large creatures.
 The trap takes 5 minutes to set up and covers a single tile, making a raw Dexterity or Intelligence roll to determine how well it's hidden.
-A creature attempting to see the trap makes a Survival or Perception check against your roll, seeing the trap on success.
+A creature attempting to see the trap makes a Survival or Perception challenge against your roll, seeing the trap on success.

 When a large or medium creature steps on the trap they make a Dexterity save against 4 enhanced dice.
 On hit they are grappled and take 1/1 in piercing damage.
 They or another creature can spend 5 AP to make a Strength save against 4 enhanced dice, freeing themselves on success.